-I think this is my new favorite MLB story, with a hat tip to ESPN.
+I think this is one of favorite lesser-known MLB stories, with a hat tip to ESPN.

 Back in 1977, the Kansas City Royals had a game scheduled against the Milwaukee Brewers on a Sunday afternoon.
 But if you had joined the broadcast late that day, you’d have been extremely confused to see two squads of Milwaukee Brewers squaring off against each other …